sbonaretti/sbonaretti.github.io/Teaching.md

 ---

-# Introduction to Bioengineering Research (BIOE 390)
+# Introduction to Bioengineering Research (BIOE 390 / MED 289)
 **2016.
 Guest Lecturer.
 Stanford University, USA**

 * Weight-bearing Imaging of the Knee Using C-arm CT